SochDB Bulk Operations

 sochdb-bulk info --index <FILE>

-Building from Sourceโ
+Building the CLI from Sourceโ

 # Build release binary